 • Stabilize Fractures:

-► If necessary, immobilize the injured area with a splint or make use of an available stick or material, such as a roll of fabric.
+► If necessary, immobilize the injured area with a splint or use an available stick or material, such as a fabric roll.

 • Maintain Airways: